 - Cut a square off in the amount that you need then microwave it in a bowl for a few seconds at a time.
 You’ll need to watch carefully, it will melt fast at a certain point.

 - Cut into small squares then place in a glass bowl.
 Fit the glass bowl into a pan filled with warm (not hot) water.
-The warm water will heat the glass bowl enough to quicken the process.
+The warm temperature will heat the glass bowl enough to quicken the process.

 - Arrange the amount you need on a small plate.
 Take a glass bowl that will fit over the plate and fill it with boiling hot water.
 Let the water sit for a couple minutes to heat the bowl.
 Dump the water and fit the heated bowl over the plate.
 After a few minutes you should be ready to go.